parallelvirtualcluster/pvc/docs/cluster-architecture.md

 * The Ceph storage subsystem is latency-sensitive.
 With the default replication configuration, at least 2 writes must succeed for the write to return a success, so the total write latency of a write on any system will be equal to the maximum latency between any two nodes.
 It is recommended to keep all PVC nodes as "close" as possible latency-wise or storage performance may suffer.

-* The inter-node PVC networks must be layer-2 networks (broadcast domains).
+* The inter-node PVC networks (see [System Networks](#system-networks)) must be layer-2 networks (broadcast domains).
 These networks must be spanned to all nodes in all locations.

 * The number of sites and positioning of coordinators at those sites is important.
-A majority (at least 2 in a 3-coordinator cluster, or 3 in a 5-coordinator) of coordinators must be able to reach each other in a failure scenario for the cluster as a whole to remain functional.
+A majority (at least 2 in a 3-coordinator cluster, or 3 in a 5-coordinator cluster) of coordinators must be able to reach each other in a failure scenario for the cluster as a whole to remain functional.
 Thus, configurations such as 2 + 1 or 3 + 2 splits across 2 sites do *not* provide full redundancy, and the whole cluster will be down if the majority site is down.
 It is thus recommended to always have an odd number of sites to match the odd number of coordinators, for instance a 1 + 1 + 1 or 2 + 2 + 1 configuration.
 Also note that all hypervisors much be able to reach the majority coordinator group or their storage will be impacted as well.

     This diagram outlines the supported and unsupported/unreliable georedundant configurations for 3 nodes.
 Care must always be taken to ensure that the cluster can operate with the loss of any given georeundant site.